 I. Polanyi and the Enlightenment Roots of 20th Century Political Extremism

 Michael Polanyi was a physician, a physical chemist, a social scientist, and a philosopher.
-Born in Budapest in 1891, he served as a medical officer during the World War I. Soon after the Red Army came to Budapest and first established a Russian influence in Hungary, Polanyi emigrated to Germany.
-There he established himself as a leading scientist at the Keiser Wilhelm Institute.
+Born in Budapest in 1891, he served as a medical officer during the World War I. Soon after the Red Army came to Budapest and first established a Russian influence in Hungary, Polanyi immigrated to Germany.
+There he established himself as a leading scientist at the Kaiser Wilhelm Institute.
 When the Nazi party rose to power, however, Polanyi—being of Jewish descent—left Germany for England.
 There he continued doing research in physical chemistry at the University of Manchester for 15 years, but subsequently he exchanged his chair in chemistry for one in social studies.
 This allowed him more time to develop deeper and broader cultural criticisms and a philosophy of science that challenged mainstream views.
 During his life, he believed he saw some implications of Enlightenment thinking play themselves out in the social and political arenas.
 He believed that the Enlightenment's noble ambitions and scientific rationalism, while "a major influence toward intellectual, moral and social progress" could also produce "moral doubt" that was "frenzied by moral fury" and "armed by scientific nihilism" a combination which led to violent and totalitarian governments (TD 57, 60).

 Polanyi asked, “Why Did We Destroy Europe?”
-His answer was that the way science had come to be interpreted in Modernity helped foster the great wars of the 20th century.
+His answer was that the way science had come to be interpreted in modernity helped foster the great wars of the 20th century.
 The ideal of critical reason that Enlightenment thinkers promoted could not sustain the values that Enlightenment thinkers held.
 If everything needed to be proven scientifically before it could be accepted as true, not only could traditional religious and aristocratic powers fall, but so also could ideals of political liberty and the free pursuit of knowledge.

 The demand that knowledge be fully explicit and objectively verifiable was unachievable and unlivable, and it fostered a backlash against rationality and truth.
 The misguided epistemic ideals not only produced a stronger dichotomy between faith and reason— charging up a reactionary conservatism— it also produced antithetical postmodernisms that followed Romanticist trains.
 So Nietzsche and Marx, with their suspicion of reason and traditional values, were natural outcroppings for democratic and classically liberal values to crash upon.
 Polanyi believed he witnessed the ill-effects of the Enlightenment's conception of knowledge and science when he saw the Russian Revolution commandeered by Stalinism, and National Socialism steered by Hitler into violence and death camps.